Bobscorn/cpp-engine/README.md

 - glew32d.lib
 - glew32sd.lib

+Opengl32 and glu32 are also linked against, but should come with windows itself (I think)

-You will almost definitely download precompiled Glew binaries
+You will almost definitely download precompiled OpenGL and glu binaries You can build Glew binaries yourself

 ## Building